Answers To Your Physical Therapy Questions

 How long is a standard in office treatment session?

 All evaluation and treatment session appointments are scheduled to be one on one with your therapist for 40 minutes.
-It is important to your care that you are on time, and able to remain for the entire appointment.
+It is important to your care that you are 10 minutes early to be registered properly and able to remain for the entire appointment.
 If this is not possible please call the front desk to reschedule for a time that is a better fit for you.

 How long is a Telehealth appointment?